 Our Board has an active role, as a whole and also at the committee level, in overseeing the management of our risks.
-Our Board is responsible for general oversight of risks and regular review of information regarding our risks, including credit risks, liquidity risks and operational risks.
-The compensation committee of the Board ("Compensation Committee") is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
+Our Board is responsible for general oversight of risks and regular review of information regarding our risks, including credit risks, liquidity risks, cybersecurity risks and operational risks.
+The Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
 The Audit Committee is responsible for overseeing the management of risks relating to accounting matters and financial reporting.
 The Corporate Governance and Nominating Committee is responsible for overseeing the management of risks associated with the independence of our Board and potential conflicts of interest.
-Although each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire Board is regularly informed through discussions from committee members about such risks.
+The Research and Clinical Development Committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire Board is regularly informed through discussions from committee members about such risks.
 Our Board believes its administration of its risk oversight function has not negatively affected the Board's leadership structure.